Clothing in ancient Egypt

-Ancient Egyptian clothes refers to clothing worn in ancient Egypt from the end of the Neolithic period (prior to 3100 BC) to the collapse of the Ptolemaic Kingdom with the death of Cleopatra in 30 BC.
-Egyptian clothing was filled with a variety of colors.
-Adorned with precious gems and jewels, the fashions of the ancient Egyptians were made for not only beauty but also comfort.
-Egyptian fashion was created to keep cool while in the hot desert.
+Ancient Egyptian clothing refers to the garments, jewelry, footwear, and wigs worn in Egypt from the end of the Neolithic period (prior to 3100 BC) to the collapse of the Ptolemaic Kingdom in 30 BC.
+Fashions in ancient Egypt changed slowly over time and were influenced by foreign styles.
+Recognizable aspects of ancient Egyptain clothing includes white linen kilts, sheath dresses, bag-tunics, and mantles; usekh collars; sandals; and wigs.

 Elements of Egyptian clothing

 In ancient Egypt, linen was by far the most common textile.
 It helped people to be comfortable in the subtropical heat.
 Linen is made from the flax plant by spinning the fibers from the stem of the plant.
 Spinning, weaving and sewing were very important techniques for all Egyptian societies.
 Plant dyes could be applied to clothing but the clothing was usually left in its natural color.
-Wool was known, but considered impure.
-Only the wealthy wore animal fibers that were the object of taboos.
-They were used on occasion for overcoats, but were forbidden in temples and sanctuaries.
+Wool was also used to a lesser extent, as were coir-type fibers such as hemp, grass, and reed, although fabric made from the latter group was not common.
+The misconception that wool was considered unclean by the ancient Egyptians can be attributed to Herodotus.

 Peasants, workers and other people of modest condition often wore nothing, but the shenti (made of flax) was worn by all people.
 Slaves often worked naked.

 Unique headdresses included the khat, a loose headcloth worn by men of noble rank, and the nemes, a striped cloth reserved for monarchs.